Ckarles/ansible-serial-unix/README.md

 ## Licensing
 License is GPLv3 to fit with ansible codebase.
-As pySerial is trademarked, I wonder if this piece of code could ever be added to ansible's contributor plugins list, if you know more than me about licensing, I would appreciate if you could tell me more on that particular matter.
+As pySerial is trademarked, I wonder if this piece of code could ever be added to ansible's contributor plugins list, if you know more than me about licensing, I would appreciate if you could help me understand that particular matter.